Is Ramen Keto?

 Can I eat Ramen on a keto diet?

-No, Ramen is too high in carbohydrates for a keto diet.
+No, Ramen is too high in carbs for a keto diet.

 Check Ramen on Other Diets